‘If you could have any special power, what would it be?’

 I’d like to meet Julia Margaret Cameron and tell her how beautiful her photography is, and show her how women have taken up the medium both as an art form and commercially as their calling.
 I would tell her about Lee Miller and Vivian Maier and show her their work.

 I would visit a small parsonage in Steventon, Hampshire to see an unassuming author called Jane Austen.
 I would take tea with her and tell her that her work is so well loved in English literature that it has become part of the canon.
-That her novels are taught in schools, and that her sharp wit and pragmatism have come to characterise our view of the Georgian period.
+That her novels are taught in schools, and that her sharp wit and pragmatism have come to characterise our view of society in the Georgian period.

-And I would ask her to sit for a photograph.
+I would ask her to sit for a photograph.
 Only one sketch remains of her, by her sister Cassandra.

 Above all, I’d want to tell her that the roles of the sexes in society that she and so many other women before her must have dreamt of, has come true.